leon0x01/evm-puzzle-solve/solutions/solution_3.md

 [06]            STOP
 ```

-let hope into the opcode of above
+let hop into the opcode of above

 **CALLDATASIZE**: push the byte size of the calldata into the top of the stack